 TreeSaver Environment Certificate

-PROSHRED® Boston, recognizes your active commitment to our document destruction recycling and provides you with a TreeSaver Environment Certificate every year to show you the number of trees your business has saved through the results of our ongoing relationship.
-To find out more on about our TreeSaver Environmental Certificate, please contact your local PROSHRED® branch or call 1-87-PROSHRED.
+PROSHRED® Boston, Green Loyalty Program recognizes your active commitment to our document destruction recycling and provides you with a TreeSaver Environment Certificate every year to show you the number of trees your business has saved through the results of our ongoing relationship.
+To find out more about our TreeSaver Environmental Certificate, please contact your local PROSHRED® branch or call 1-87-PROSHRED.

 Earth Day Community Shredding Events

 Every year on Earth Day, PROSHRED® launches system-wide, community shredding events for participating locations.
 On Monday, April 22nd was Earth Day 2013, and PROSHRED® Security conducted 19 community shredding events across 12 states utilizing over 20 on-site document shredding trucks.
 It was the largest Earth Day shred event in the company’s history.
 With tens of thousands of pounds of paper recycled, PROSHRED® maintained the confidentiality of hundreds of guests who attended the event.